cdapio/cdap/docs/developer-guide/source/operations.rst

 :Note: Because of the interconnections in the CDAP Console, you can arrive at the same pane by different paths.
        Remember that the left pane buttons will always take you back to the initial summary panes.

-The **Resources** button gives a look at what is being used by the DAP:
+The **Resources** button gives a look at what is being used by the CDAP:

 .. image:: _images/console/console_02_overview_resources.png
    :width: 600px